 - Newer addresses/streets or work in a newer addition may require driving directions.
 Providing that information when submitting the locate request will save you time, since OKIE811 may not have that newer address/street on the map to verify.
 If you cannot find it on the online mapping, that is a good indicator OKIE811 will need directions.

 - If your job includes multiple addresses:

-- In order for the multiple addresses to be processed as one ticket, the work area must be limited to 1 block or less in city limits per ticket or 1 mile or less per ticket in rural areas and the Work Type must be continuous from point A to point B, such as locating in rear easements to install main line or locating in front easements to install sidewalk.
-Jobs that are not continuous such as service line installs must be separated by address.
+- In order for the multiple addresses to be processed as one ticket, the work area must be limited to 500ft or less in city limits per ticket or 1 mile or less per ticket in rural areas and the Work Type must be continuous from point A to point B, such as locating in rear easements to install main line or locating in front easements to install sidewalk.
+Jobs that are not continuous such as service line installs must be separated by address/location.

 - If doing both main line and service line installs at multiple addresses, and the full property needs to be located, each address should have its own ticket.